chukwunnonso/Technical-writing/webstorage/webstorage.md

 localStorage.setItem(2, "His second name is John")

 ```
-If you check the storage, you should see a key `2` with value of `His second name is John`
+If you check the storage, you should see key `2` with value of `His second name is John`

 ![Image](ls-set.png)